Delhi heatwave prompts emergency measures to conserve power

+Japan's Nikkei hits near 3-week high on French vote relief, Sony climbs

+* French vote relief weakens yen to the advantage of Japan stocks

-NEW DELHI Delhi's government is cutting power to shopping malls, switching off street lights and turning off air conditioning in government offices, after the highest temperatures in 62 years forced the city to take emergency measures to conserve power.
+NEW DELHI, June 9 Delhi's government is cutting power to shopping malls, switching off street lights and turning off air conditioning in government offices, after the highest temperatures in 62 years forced the city to take emergency measures to conserve power.

 Power consumption in the capital surged to a record high on Saturday, overwhelming distribution systems and sparking outtages in parts of the city that angered residents left sweltering in heat as high as 47.8 degrees Celsius (118 Fahrenheit).